gittuf/gittuf/docs/gaps/teams-proposal/README.md

 incorporating teams in larger projects with groups of collaborators.

 ## Security

+### Addressing Additional Key Compromise Risk
-TODO: Allowing hat-based authorizations may increase key compromise risk.
-For example, having a principal with a high-privilege security hat and a regular developer hat increases the key compromise risk for a single key.
-A potential solution for this is to require Sigstore integration for multi-factor and ephemeral authorization.
+Allowing hat-based authorizations may increase the risk of key compromise for a single user key.
+For example, assume a user Alice, with a high-privilege security hat and a regular developer hat.
+The key compromise risk for a single key is now higher for Alice, as obtaining Alice's private keys for developer hat access also implies access to the security hat.
+A potential solution for this problem is to require Sigstore integration for users that are members of teams, enforcing multi-factor and ephemeral authorization.

 ### Counting a Team towards a Threshold
-Similarly to what has been discussed in [GAP-5](/docs/gaps/5/README.md), adding teams introduces some additional complexity during verification.
+Similar to what has been discussed in [GAP-5](/docs/gaps/5/README.md), adding teams introduces some additional complexity during verification.

 > The workflow must now track whether a key was used for another previously examined principal to avoid counting a single signature for two principals who both have the same key associated with them.
-[GAP-5, Counting a Principal towards a Threshold](/docs/gaps/5/README.md##Security###Counting-a-Principal-towards-Threshold)

 For team thresholds, since we don't allow for nested teams (a team consisting another team as a member), the above workflow still applies.
 That is, counting